Gandi/hieracles/README.md

 - encpath
   where to read information about each nodes
 - hierafile
-  where to find a hierafile customised for your local puppet installation
+  where to find a hierafile customized for your local puppet installation
 - format
   can be plain, console, csv, yaml, rawyaml, json
 - defaultscope